TheCarsonWest/TheCarsonWest.github.io/test/content/Chromatography.md

  $ R_f = \frac{\text{Distance traveled by component}}{\text{Distance traveled by solvent front}} $

-The [Rf value](./../rf-value/) is always between 0 and 1.
-A component with a high affinity for the stationary phase will have a low [Rf value](./../rf-value/), while a component with a high affinity for the mobile phase will have a high [Rf value](./../rf-value/).
+The [RF Value](./../rf-value/) is always between 0 and 1.
+A component with a high affinity for the stationary phase will have a low [RF Value](./../rf-value/), while a component with a high affinity for the mobile phase will have a high [RF Value](./../rf-value/).

 ## Analyzing Chromatograms